benotist/notist-docs/src/subscriptions.md

             <section id="refunds-section" class="doc-section">
                 <h2 class="section-title">Refunds</h2>
                 <div class="section-block">
                     <p>We want you to be happy if you choose to pay for Notist Pro.
-If you're not happy for any reason, we will refund your most recent payment provided you notify us within 15 days from the payment date.
+If you're not happy for any reason, we will refund your most recent payment provided you <a href="mailto:support@noti.st">notify us</a> within 15 days from the payment date.
 After 15 days, please contact us and let us know and we'll assess on a case-by-case basis.</p>
                 </div>
             </section>
             <section id="export-section" class="doc-section">